WHO ARE WE?

 DIVERSITY, EQUITY, AND INCLUSION STATEMENT

-The Center for Visual Cultures thrives in its diverse and inclusive community in which individuals of any gender, race, ethnicity, disability status, religious affiliation, sexual orientation, cultural upbringing, language variety, and socioeconomic standing may flourish.
+The Center for Visual Cultures thrives in its diverse and inclusive community in which individuals of any gender, race, ethnicity, caste, ability, religious affiliation, sexual orientation, cultural upbringing, language variety, and socioeconomic standing may flourish.
 Diversity, equity and inclusion are central to our core identity, our founding mission, and how we design our lecture lineup and academic program.
 We welcome diverse perspectives, especially of those who are marginalized or vulnerable members of society.

 FACULTY SPOTLIGHT